practical-dreamer/build-a-dataset/README.md

 # Build-A-Dataset

 A suite of tools designed for constructing complex and unique datasets by interacting with the OpenAI API.
-Initially conceived to generate datasets for role-playing characters, this toolset can be adapted to fit a wide variety of use-cases.
+Initially conceived to generate datasets for character roleplay, this toolset can be adapted to fit a wide variety of use-cases.

 ## Scripts